rmcconke/turbo-rans/README.md

 More information about the utility function can be found at the core BayesianOptimization documentation: https://github.com/fmfn/BayesianOptimization.

 **To use this code with your CFD solver, the only thing that needs to be implemented is calculation of the score function**.
 More information about the score function is given in the related paper.
 This code includes some examples in OpenFOAM and convenient solver-agnostic score functions in python, but we have left this open-ended to be more widely useful.
-We have *not* coupled the core `register_score` function tightly with an OpenFOAM-based score calculation function (though we have included some convenient scripts for OpenFOAM users).
+The core `register_score` function does *not* rely on any particular CFD solver (though we have included some convenient scripts for OpenFOAM users).

 # Examples